35 billion IoT devices will be installed worldwide by 2021.

-The predictions voiced by BI Intelligence make it pretty clear: the Internet of Things will take off really soon.
+The predictions voiced by IDC make it pretty clear: the Internet of Things will take off really soon.
 In an attempt to stay ahead of the curve, businesses across a number of domains are already investing heavily in IoT initiatives.

 Indeed, there is a huge potential in connected devices and the capabilities they provide.
 That is why keen business owners are looking for new ways to capitalize on this opportunity.
 And there is no industry that will remain untouched by the IoT.

 In this article we will further explore the current use cases for the Internet of Things applications across industries and share our firsthand experience building successful products in this sphere.

 Businesses are traditionally the first to adopt new technologies.
 In addition to providing a competitive advantage, innovations can have a great impact on your bottom line.
 Namely, the proper use of IoT technologies can reduce the overall operating costs, help you increase your business efficiency, and create additional revenue streams through new markets and products.